 To get to Amiens from Paris, head to Gare du Nord, where trains leave from Paris to Amiens every hour.

-We chose Étretat as one of the best day trips From Paris because of its relatively short distance and the stunning scenery in this region. Étretat is in the Normandy region, just a short train ride away from Paris.
+We chose Étretat as one of the best Paris day trips because of its relatively short distance and the stunning scenery in this region. Étretat is in the Normandy region, just a short train ride away from Paris.
 Besides its stunning scenic landscapes, the beautiful region of Normandy has plenty of history as well.
-Normandy was the site of World War II D-Day beaches, the beautiful medieval walls of Mont-Saint-Michel, and the quaint and historic town of Rouen, all of which are on this lists below on the best day trips from Paris.
+Normandy was the site of World War II D-Day beaches, the beautiful medieval walls of Mont-Saint-Michel, and the quaint and historic town of Rouen, all of which are on this lists below on the best day trip from Paris.